 Forest Heath and St Edmundsbury have continued to make significant savings, through both transforming the way our services are delivered and the way our teams operate.
 Suffolk is seen nationally as a place that works beyond geographic and organisational boundaries to get the best outcomes for our residents and businesses.
-This is shown by the success we have had in not only operating the Business Rates Pool which brings £0.579m to West Suffolk but the new place-based 100% Business Rates Retention pilot which brings our area an extra £2.657m.
+This is shown by the success we have had in not only operating the Suffolk Business Rates Pool which brings £0.665m to West Suffolk but the 2018/19 place-based 100% Business Rates Retention pilot which brings our area an extra £2.788m.
 This is the only scheme of its kind in the UK and sees councils and partners working collectively to target issues in an area, recognising that one size does not fit all and the need to work with communities.

 West Suffolk also shares posts with the Clinical Commissioning Group and Suffolk County Council, recognising that improving health and care outcomes is not only crucial for our residents but has an impact on a range of services, including housing, as well as public funding.
 This closer working aims to help bring seamless delivery and a better understanding of the challenges faced by organisations and the communities, leading to more innovative solutions.
+West Suffolk Councils also successfully secured £320,000 in a joint bid with Ipswich Borough Council which will enable us to do more work in preventing tenants in the private sector from being made homeless.
+The bid includes the recruitment of two new tenancy sustainment officers (one working across West Suffolk and the other across Ipswich) and an assistant recovery officer who will work with struggling tenants and their landlords in both council areas.
+The money will also be used for training and to sustain private sector tenancies across West Suffolk and Ipswich.